 This post is sponsored and contains affiliate links.
 I work as a Brand Ambassador for Cricut and am thrilled to be working with such a fantastic company.

 My kids are older now, but we have not stopped celebrating Halloween around here.
-Since my teenagers aren’t too keen on me making trick or treat bags for them I thought it might be fun to make a few to ship off to my nieces and nephews to use this year.
+Since my teenagers aren’t too keen on me making trick-or-treat bags for them, I thought it might be fun to make a few to ship off to my nieces and nephews to use this year.

-I was able to quickly whip up a bunch of trick or treat totes using my Cricut Maker.
+I was able to quickly whip up a bunch of trick-or-treat totes using my Cricut Maker.
 When I was making the bags, I used a variety of materials to give you guys LOTS of ideas for designing your own bags.

-About the Halloween SVG Files:
+About the Free Halloween SVG Files

-Today I’m going to show you how to DIY trick or treat bags, but you can also use the Halloween SVG files for t-shirts, mugs, and pillows!
+Today I’m going to show you how to DIY trick-or-treat bags, but you can also use the Halloween SVG files for t-shirts, mugs, and pillows!

 All of the bags were made using my Cricut Maker and my Cricut EasyPress.
 I’ve mentioned before that I’m a brand ambassador for them.
 I’ve been an ambassador for well over a year and keep saying “yes” when they ask me to work with them because I love the projects so much.

-Next, to my sewing machine, my Cricut Maker is the MOST used tool in my craft and sewing room.
+Next to my sewing machine, my Cricut Maker is the MOST used tool in my craft and sewing room.

 We use it to make t-shirts for the kids for school, teacher gifts, and things for church activities.
 We are also getting ready to use it to make a bunch of simple Halloween costumes for an upcoming trip.

-How to Make Trick or Treat Bags with the Cricut Maker
+How to Make Trick-or-Treat Bags with the Cricut Maker

-Iron-On Protective Sheet (so you can layer multiple colors of Iron-On)
+- Iron-On Protective Sheet (so you can layer multiple colors of Iron-On)

-Free Cricut SVG files- download on the Cricut Downloads Page
+- Free Cricut SVG files- download on the Cricut Downloads Page

-Cricut “Broom Hair, Don’t Care” Cartridge in Design Space
+- Cricut “Broom Hair, Don’t Care” Cartridge in Design Space

-12×12 Piece of Black Fabric
+- 12×12 Piece of Black Fabric

-12×12 Piece of Paper Backed Fusible Web
+- 12×12 Piece of Paper Backed Fusible Web

 To make the So Cute It’s Scary Trick or Treat Bag:

-Step One: Cut out your Applique with the Cricut maker:
+Step One: Cut out your Applique with the Cricut maker

 Download the SVG file (linked above) and load it into Cricut Design Space.
 Resize as you’d like.
-On the tools panel on the right hide the words, so that only the skull is showing.
+On the tools panel on the right, hide the words so that only the skull is showing.

+We are going to use the Cricut Maker to cut out the fabric skull for the bag.
 Iron a piece of the heavy paper-backed fusible web onto the wrong side of your fabric.
 Wait for it to cool, then remove the paper backing.

-Place the fabric, fabric side down on the pink fabric cutting mat.
+Place the fabric, fabric side down, on the pink fabric cutting mat.

 Install the rotary blade in your Cricut Maker Machine.